 Of all the Anglo-Saxon names to come from Britain, Londe is one of the most ancient.
 The name is a result of the original family having lived in an area that was referred to as the laund, which was Old Norman word meaning the open space in a forest or the lawn.
 There were a number of locations in England with this topograghic place-name including Yorkshire and Lancashire.

 Early Origins of the Londe family

-Another 163 words (12 lines of text) covering the years 118 and 1183 are included under the topic Early Londe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Londe research.
+Another 83 words (6 lines of text) covering the years 118 and 1183 are included under the topic Early Londe History in all our PDF Extended History products and printed products wherever possible.

 Londe Spelling Variations